 From North Carolina Public Schools:

-The SAS software powering the NC School Report Cards allows for side-by-side comparisons.
-However, since schools are structured differently from one another in terms of size, grade levels, student populations served, and the programs offered, the NC School Report Cards should not be used to rank schools.
+The new website allows for side-by-side school comparisons.
+Since schools are structured differently from one another in terms of size, grade levels, student populations served, and the programs offered, the Report Cards should not be used to rank schools.